 Program Area: Support for Quality Improvement

-During fiscal year (FY) 2017, the Oregon Office of Rural Health (OORH) continues to prioritize improved reporting by Critical Access Hospitals (CAHs) under the Medicare Beneficiary Quality Improvement Project (MBQIP) reporting and linking reporting to quality improvement programming.
-This includes:
+During fiscal year (FY) 2018, the Oregon Office of Rural Health (ORH) continues to prioritize improved reporting by Critical Access Hospitals (CAHs) under the Medicare Beneficiary Quality Improvement Project (MBQIP) program, while also engaging CAHs to emphasize quality improvement activities.

 Program Area: Support for Financial and Operational Improvement

-For FY 2017, OORH is using the following to assess CAH financial and operational improvement:
+For FY 2018, ORH is employing the following to target strategic financial and operational improvement:

-- CAH financial indicator and service line analysis and reporting from the Oregon Association of Hospitals and Health Systems
+- Continued use of CAH financial indicator and service line analysis and reporting from the Oregon Association of Hospitals and Health Systems

 Program Area: Support for Population Health Management and Emergency Medical Services Integration

-In order to provide customized, current analysis and reporting on community and service area health, OORH’s Data/GIS Analyst purchases 12 datasets annually, and acquires without cost more than two dozen others.
-The resulting OORH Primary Care Database contains the most comprehensive demographic and health status information for all rural areas in Oregon at the zip code level.
-This data is the source of the six-page Primary Care Service Area profiles, which have the latest zip code and county-level information on demographics, socioeconomics, vital statistics, maternity characteristics, mortality, health risk factors, providers and primary care supply and demand numbers for all rural communities in Oregon.
+In order to provide customized, current analysis and reporting on community and service area health, ORH’s Data/GIS Analyst purchases 12 datasets annually and acquires without cost more than two dozen others.
+The resulting ORH Primary Care Database contains the most comprehensive demographic and health status information for all rural areas in Oregon at the zip code level.
+This data is the source of the six-page Primary Care Service Area profiles, which have the latest zip code and county-level information on demographics, socioeconomics, vital statistics, maternity characteristics, mortality, health risk factors, providers, and primary care supply and demand numbers for all rural communities in Oregon.
 A sample of the current Service Area Profile and instructions for how to request customized profiles is available online.

-Building on work during FY 2016, OORH is working with the Oregon Health Authority's Emergency Medical Services (EMS) and Trauma Division to:
+- Based on the surveyed success of FY 2017 work, ORH is working with the Oregon Health Authority's (OHA) Emergency Medical Services (EMS) and Trauma Division to:

 Please describe how your state Flex Program has enhanced its use of data in the past year.

-OORH, in response to a mandate from the Oregon Legislature, developed the Areas of Unmet Healthcare Needs (AUHCN) report in 1998 to measure medical under-service in rural areas.
+ORH, in response to a mandate from the Oregon Legislature, developed the Areas of Unmet Healthcare Needs (AUHCN) report in 1998 to measure medical under-service in rural areas.
 It is published annually.
-This year, OORH convened a stakeholder group to revise the report to better align with an integrated health care model.
-The new report now includes nine variables that measure access to primary care physical, mental and oral health care (for more on the variables used, see page 12 of the report).
+Last year, ORH convened a stakeholder group to revise the report to better align with an integrated health care model.
+The report includes nine variables that measure access to primary care, including physical, mental ,and oral health care (for more on the variables used, see page 12 of the report).
 This year, secondary work location patient care full-time equivalents (FTEs) for physicians, physician assistants, nurse practitioners, psychiatrists, dentists, and marriage and family therapists were added to improve workforce accuracy.

 |Type of Organization||University|